Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 \end{enumerate} Although these are all standard facts, let us sketch a proof.
 We start with $(1)$.
 We identify $\mathbb{P}^N$ with the projectivization $\mathbb{P}(V)$ of the vector space $V$ which is dual to $H^0(\bP^N,\cO_{\bP^N}(1))$.
 Note that we can lift the $T$-action on $\bP^N$ to a linear action on $V$.
 This turns $V$ into a $T$-representation.
 Taking the dual representation gives a $T$-action on $H^0(\bP^N,\cO_{\bP^N}(1))$.
 This induces a $T$-equivariant structure on the line bundle $\cO_{\bP^N}(1)$.
 Taking tensor powers and duals generates $T$-equivariant structures on all the bundles $\cO_{\bP^N}(m)$, for all integers $m$.

 Let us consider $(2)$ next.
 The existence of such a section $\sigma$ for some $r$ is equivalent to fact that the GIT quotient $\bP^N//T$ is non-empty, i.e. it is equivalent to the existence of a semistable point of $\bP^N$ with respect to the $T$-action.
-A semistable point in $\bP^N$ with respect to a linear action is by definition a semistable point of the lift of the action to the vector space $V \cong k^{N+1}$ such that $\mathbb{P}^N \cong \mathbb{P}(V)$, i.e. a point in $V$ such that the closure of its orbit under the $T$-action does not contain $0\in V$.
+A semistable point in $\bP^N$ with respect to a linear action is by definition a semistable point of the lift of the action to the vector space $V \cong k^{N+1}$ such that $\mathbb{P}^N \cong \mathbb{P}(V)$, i.e. a point in $V$ such that the closure of its orbit under the $T$-action does not contain $0$.
 The existence of a semistable point is clear after we write the action in standard form (see equation (\ref{standardform}) above).
 Indeed, the point $(1,0,0,\dots,0)$ in $k^{N+1}$ is fixed by the lift of the action, and hence it is in particular semistable, as the closure of its orbit does not contain the point $0$.
 This implies that the point $[1:0:0:\dots:0]$ in $\bP^N$ is also semistable, hence the GIT quotient $\bP^N//T$ is nonempty.
-This proves the existence of non-vanishing equivariant section $\sigma$ of $\cO_{\bP^N}(r)$ for some $r$.

 As for point $(3)$, i.e. the reduction to the case $r=1$, it is sufficient to linearize the action of $T$ on $\bP^N$ by choosing an equivariant structure on $\cO_{\bP^N}(r)$ which makes $\sigma$ into an equivariant section.
-As familiar from GIT, the choice of linearization yields a $T$-equivariant embedding
+As familiar from GIT theory, the choice of linearization yields a $T$-equivariant embedding

 In particular, we obtain an isomorphism of $T$-modules

 which restricts to the spaces of equivariant sections

 hence a bijective correspondence between the $T$-equivariant sections of the two bundles.
 Note that $f$ factors through the image of a $T$-orbit if and only the composite map